 I was hoping there would be enough Nintendo classic games available to teach my son retro game, but the planned Virtual Console is not yet available on the Switch.

 So, after checking out the very scarce eShop, we downloaded the surprisingly good cooperative puzzle game SnipperClips and the F-Zero-esque racer Fast RMX just to play something different that didn't involve dairy cows.

 Fast RMX on the Nintendo Switch

-Given the lack of games available, it's safe to say our Wii U will still get quite a bit of use for now.
+Given the lack of available games, it's safe to say that our Wii U will still get a fair amount of use for now.

 However, the situation is only getting better and we'll be looking at some of the upcoming family games later in this article.

 The two Joy-Con for the Nintendo Switch can be used together on the supplied handle.